150+ Black Friday sales you can shop right now: Amazon, Nordstrom, Target and more | CNN Underscored

 • BareMinerals: Get 25% off sitewide, a gift with a $75 purchase, and 2x points.

-• Baublebar: Snag 30% off sitewide with a variety of doorbusters happening until Nov.
+• Baublebar: Snag 30% off sitewide when you use the code BB30.
+There’s also a variety of doorbusters happening until Nov.
 30.

 • Benefit Cosmetics: Get 30% off all items online, plus free shipping.